The Best Museums in Mexico City

-Mexico City is second only to Paris when it comes to its number of museums, many of which are free.
-Check out the world-class exhibits at our below favorites.
+Mexico City is second only to Paris when it comes to its number of museums, and many museums offer free admission.
+Check out the world-class exhibits—for fine art, historic artifacts, archaeology, artists' houses, and more—at some of our favorite CDMX cultural institutions.

 Calle Dr. Enrique Gonzalez Martinez 10, Sta María la Ribera, 06400 Ciudad de México, CDMX, Mexico